 Conditions to become a merchant on Tmall Global

 Businesses must be registered outside of China with trademarks in any country but China.
-The merchants must be qualified to retail overseas, and have good operating conditions.
-They must also be able to certify that their stock is located outside of China.
+The merchants must be qualified to retail overseas and have good operating conditions.
+They must also be able to certify that their stock is located outside of China market.

 Products must be authentic, and provide origin and Chinese custom certificates.
-Products also have to be labelled with product information in Chinese.
-Their delivery should be completed within 5-8 work days and their returns must be possible in mainland China.
+Products also have to be labeled with product information in Chinese.
+Their delivery should be completed within 5-8 workdays and their returns must be possible in mainland China.